 When I eventually reached the end of the tenth session, I didn't hesitate one bit.
 Tweet this

 Having unlocked the rest of the first pack — called the Foundation Pack —, I finished the two remaining series composing it.
 As its name indicates, the goal of this first pack is to lay a foundation to build the rest on.
 The three series in the Foundation Pack are each comprised of 10 sessions of 10, 15 and 20 minutes, respectively.
-Once I had acquired the basics, I gained access to the rest of the content, divided into seven main packs:
+Once I had acquired the basics, I gained access to the rest of the content, divided into six main packs:

 - Health, addressing topics such as stress, anxiety, sleep and self-esteem

 - Happiness, addressing different aspects of it, such as appreciation, acceptance and patience

 - Work & performance, addressing themes such as creativity and concentration

 - Sport, addressing themes such as motivation and focus

 - The Pro pack, meant to deepen your practice

-At this time, the app offers 620 sessions, divided into 40 packs (eleven 30-session packs and twenty-nine 10-session packs).
-This represents between 100 and 210 hours of content, depending on the chosen session duration.
+At this time, the app offers 650 sessions, divided into 41 packs (twelve 30-session packs and twenty-nine 10-session packs).
+This represents between 108 and 216 hours of content, depending on the chosen session duration.

 You just feel amazing after completing a session.
 Tweet this

-Single sessions — sessions that aren't part of any particular pack — are also available for specific situations, such as falling asleep, cooking, commuting, fear of flying, etc. There are also four 3-minute S.O.S. sessions to use when you're having a bit of a meltdown, as well as mini sessions ranging from 1 to 3 minutes, to use throughout your day.
+Single sessions — sessions that aren’t part of any particular pack — are also available for specific situations, such as falling asleep, cooking, commuting, fear of flying, etc. There are also six 3-minute S.O.S. sessions to use when you’re having a bit of a meltdown, as well as mini sessions ranging from 1 to 3 minutes, to use throughout your day.
 There are over 45 different singles available.

 The founder of the company behind the app, Andy Puddicombe, gave an excellent TED talk on meditation: